 IV.
 SHOP FOR CHINESE VERSIONS

 If you’re looking for a particular shoe but you’re not sure how it’ll fit a wider foot, one option is to shop for that shoe in a Chinese-based brand or store.
 Most of the kicks sold overseas are built on a wider last.
+Or, you can take a look at the most established Chinese hoop shoe brands such as Li-Ning or ANTA.

 So if you have the ability to shop for a shoe on a Chinese retailer, chances are you’re getting a slightly wider construction and that will ensure a better fit for wide footers since the Chinese population generally have wider feet as opposed to the U.S.